KishorTiwari/WebpackStarter/readme.md

 1. Install nodejs (this will also install npm)

-2. Install typescript. npm install -g typescript
+2. Install typescript. `npm install -g typescript`

 3. Initialise typescript inside your project.
-So go to project foler -> command -> tsc init.
+So go to project foler, run command  `tsc init`.
 This will create tsconfig.json.
     Change target to es6, module -> es2020

 4. Now create package.json file to manage dependecies.
-So to do that, command -> npm init.
+So to do that, run command `npm init`.
 This creates package.json file that keeps track of our packages.

-5. To install dependecies, eg web-pack tools, command -> npm install/i webpack webpack-cli ts-loader -D (this means, these are dev dependecies, which makes sense as we wouldn't want webpack js files on our live set). "ts-loader" will guide webpack to compile ts to js.
+5. To install dependecies, eg web-pack tools, run command `npm install/i webpack webpack-cli ts-loader -D` (this means, these are dev dependecies, which makes sense as we wouldn't want webpack js files on our live set). "ts-loader" will guide webpack to compile ts to js.
 Doing this also updates package.json file.
-Remember this is not -g / global So will require package.json file before running this command inside the project folder.
+Remember this is not `-g` / global So will require package.json file before running this command inside the project folder.

 6. We also need to install typescript locally(within the project foler) for webpack to work.
-Remember before we passed in -g flag to the command, which will install typescript globally.
-So to install it again locally, command -> npm i typescript -D(rember live server doesn't need this, as it only get's js compiled file anyway)
+Remember before we passed in `-g` flag to the command, which will install typescript globally.
+So to install it again locally, run command `npm i typescript -D`(rember live server doesn't need this, as it only gets js compiled files anyway)

 7. Create a folder called "src" where we will write our code, so the src code will always live here.
 Now, when the src code gets compiled we want it to store in another folder so let's called it "public"/"dist", since it is for public and will uploaded to the server where our site runs.